NGaikwad99/CompTIASecPlus-Prep/All modules.md

 ### Explain the importance of using appropriate cryptographic solutions
 #### Public key infrastructure (PKI)
 Public key infrastructure facilitates communication between two arbitrary systems using asymmetric cryptography, symmetric cryptography, hashing and digital certificates.
-* Public key is typically used for encryption of a message.
+* **Public key** is typically used for encryption of a message.
 In the case of digital signatures, it is used for decryption of the encrypted hashed message.
-* Private key is typically used for decryption of a message and thus, need to be stored in a secure location.
+* **Private key** is typically used for decryption of a message and thus, need to be stored in a secure location.
 In the case of digital signatures, it is used for encryption of the hashed message.
-* Key escrow systems serve as backup for private keys in case a private key is lost or an employee leaves the organization.
+* **Key escrow** systems serve as backup for private keys in case a private key is lost or an employee leaves the organization.
 These are accessed in the case of an emergency based on a formal key recovery policy that highlights situations in which users are permitted to retreived keys from the system without the owner's knowledge.

 #### Encryption
 * Level
-    * Full-disk encryption (FDE) involves encoding all the data on a hard drive.
+    * *Full-disk encryption (FDE)* involves encoding all the data on a hard drive.
 This only requires initial set up after which it is performed automatically when the system is powered off.
 If the drive is stolen, the data is unredable and hence confidentiality is maintained.
 However, the drive is vulnerbable to access when in use at at this time the data is in plaintext form.
-    * Partition encryption focuses on encrypting certain parts of the drive as opposed to all the stored information.
+    * *Partition encryption* focuses on encrypting certain parts of the drive as opposed to all the stored information.
 This allows flexibility based on data sensitivty and is useful for dual-boot systems.
-    * File encryption focuses on specific files.
+    * *File encryption* focuses on specific files.
 This may not be secure but provides great amount of flexibility.
-    * Volume encryption involves encryption of a certain set of files or folders within a disk or partition.
+    * *Volume encryption* involves encryption of a certain set of files or folders within a disk or partition.
-    * Database encryption focuses on the data contained in a database to pretect any sensitive information such as user credentials or healthcare data.
+    * *Database encryption* focuses on the data contained in a database to pretect any sensitive information such as user credentials or healthcare data.
 Transparent data encryption and column-level encryption are two forms of database encryption that focus on the entire database and specific columns, respectively.
-    * Record-level encryption allows encoding of specific records or rows in a database.
+    * *Record-level encryption* allows encoding of specific records or rows in a database.
-* Transport/communication of information in a secure manner ensures privacy and protection of sensitive data.
+* **Transport/communication** of information in a secure manner ensures privacy and protection of sensitive data.
 Even in the case an attacker gets access to the information being transmitted, encryption ensures that the data is not readable unless they have the decryption key or can find the corresponding plaintext of a hash value.
-* Ciphers are algorithms that are used to encode or decode message.
+* **Ciphers** are algorithms that are used to encode or decode message.
 * Substitution, transposition and polyalphabetic ciphers are historical, non-mathematical ciphers that simply scrambled letters to make a secret message unreadable.
-* Block ciphers and stream ciphers are two types based on the amount of data encrypted at a time.
+* Based on the amount of data encrypted at a time:
     * Block ciphers such as blowfish, twofish, AES, IDEA and DES operate on chunks of data at a time.
     * Stream ciphers like Rivest Cipher 4 (RC4) operate on a single character at a time.
-* Symmetric encryption involves the use of a single shared key to encrypt messages.
+* **Symmetric encryption** involves the use of a single shared key to encrypt messages.
 Examples include Data encryption standard (DES), Advanced encryption standard (AES), blowfish, twofish, 3DES, and International Data Encryption Algorithm (IDEA).
 While symmetric key encryption is fast, it can get difficult to implemented as every pair of users would require one shared key for communication using this method.
-* Asymmetric encryption solves the primary drawback of symmetric encryption by using a pair of keys called public key and private key wherein the public key is used for encryption whereas the private key is used for decryption.
+* **Asymmetric encryption** solves the primary drawback of symmetric encryption by using a pair of keys called public key and private key wherein the public key is used for encryption whereas the private key is used for decryption.
 In this case, a user only needs to share the public key with another user to facilitate secure communication.
 Examples of asymmetric encryption include RSA and Eliptic curve cryptography.
 However, while more secure in comparison to symmetric key encryption, asymmetric encryption involves a lot more overhead.
-* Key exchange when sharing secret keys must be done in a very secure manner especially in the case of symmetric key encryption in which encryption and decryption are both done using the same key.
+* **Key exchange** when sharing secret keys must be done in a very secure manner especially in the case of symmetric key encryption in which encryption and decryption are both done using the same key.
 One solution given the drawbacks of asymmetric and symmetric encryption is to combine them by using asymmetric encryption for key sharing followed by symmetric encryption with the shared key.

 | Algorithm  | Key length (in bits) | Block or Stream | Symmetric or Asymmetric |
 |-------------|-------------|-------------|-------------|